emberjs/rfcs/text/0860-ember-data-request-service.md

 instead encouraging data-transformation to be done within the Adapter.
 In fact, this pattern is fully possible today, we could just better document it and do nothing more.
-However, this approach does not solve the need for more general request management, nor does it interact well with common development paradigms such as GraphQL query building.
+However, this approach does not solve the need for more general request management, nor does it interact well with common development paradigms such as GraphQL query building, nor does it allow us to introduce pagination-by-default.